 Now that you’ve scrunched out the crunch, the process is complete!
 If your hair is wavy or curly looking, then congrats, you have naturally wavy or curly hair!
 If your hair is still straight, then congrats, you have naturally straight hair!

 If you’re ready to start the curly girl method (or wavy girl method) on a budget check out my Under $20 Walmart curly girl method starter routine post.
-Or I have a Target CGM starter routine for wavy hair if you prefer Target.
+Or I have a Target CGM starter routine, Amazon CGM starter routine, Dollar Tree CGM routine, or Meijer CGM starter kit if you prefer those retailers!

 Troubleshooting your first attempt at naturally wavy hair care: